 Receive email or text notification when this page is updated

-The City Council will hold a series of Study Sessions to consider the Planning Commissions draft Shoreline Master Program (SMP).
-Refer to the links below for Council agenda materials on the topic.
+The City Council has held study sessions to consider the Planning Commission's draft Shoreline Master Program (SMP).
+Refer to the links below for council agenda materials on the topic.

 Residents and other stakeholders had multiple opportunities to provide feedback on the shoreline management update through Bellevue's Planning Commission, residents who served as an advisory panel for the City Council.
 The Planning Commission reviewed work products, provided input and guidance related to the development of goals, policies and regulations, and served as a preliminary approval board.
 Agendas for Planning Commission meetings in which the shoreline management update was addressed are available below.

 Response to Questions by the Washington Sensible Shoreline Alliance

 Responses to questions & requests collected between May & December of 2009

 Environmental Services Commission

 April 20, 2011 Open House: City Hall, 6-8 pmResidents had an opportunity to learn more about the regulatory requirements and receive guidance on how to provide meaningful input to the Planning Commission on the draft.
 Staff and commission members were on hand to describe the draft SMP and answer questions.
 Displays and handouts were available to aid in the conversation.

 May 21, 2009 Open House: Residents were introduced to the shoreline management plan update effort at City Hall, with an invitation to envision Bellevue's shorelines 20 years from now.

 Feb.
 25, 2009 Open House: Staff provided information about the shoreline management update process, including guidelines and schedule.